 Health Insurance Portability & Accountability Act (HIPAA) Training Program

-Healthcare providers are required by law to protect the information they collect regarding patients' health care.
+Healthcare providers are required by law to protect the information they collect regarding patients’ health care.
+The U.S. Congress enacted the Health Insurance Portability and Accountability Act of 1996 (HIPAA), to address a variety of issues related to health care.

 There are two parts to HIPAA: